central business district towers

 When these conditions are not properly assessed before entry, the commercial problems that follow tend to be misinterpreted.
 Low conversion is attributed to sales execution.
 Weak pipeline is attributed to marketing volume.
 Slow growth is attributed to insufficient effort.

 The remedies applied (more headcount, more activity, more spend) address the diagnosed problem rather than the actual one.
 Progress remains slow.
-The team works harder against a constraint that more effort cannot remove.
+The team works harder against a problem that more effort cannot remove.

 The more useful question, asked earlier, is whether the structural conditions for adoption were present before the commitment to enter was made.
 Not as a reason to avoid new markets, but as a way of understanding what kind of investment and time horizon the entry actually requires.